To search for unclaimed money and abandoned property click on flag

 Email: janette.plumridge@berr.gsi.gov.uk

-Copyright strictly enforced.
-We are not affiliated with any other agency or organization
+We are not affiliated with any other organization or government agency.